our daughter

 Warning Signs of an Impending Disruption

-my handsome son According to Melina, the early signs include stress and tension that not only do not ease as time goes on but actually start increasing.
+According to Melina, the early signs include stress and tension that not only do not ease as time goes on but actually start increasing.

 In the next, more dangerous step, the parents will start complaining about the child and become unfairly critical.
 All children make mistakes, but if you find fault in everything your adopted child does, then you could be heading for a failed international adoption.